mbuckler/youtube-bb/README.md

   annotated frames
 - `[NUM_VAL]` The number of validation images to decode.
 Use 0 to decode all annotated frames
+- `[MAX_RATIO]` The maximum aspect ratio allowed.
+If the value is set to 0 then all frames will be decoded.
+Otherwise all frames with aspect ratios greater than the maximum will be deleted and not included in xml annotations.
 - `[INCL_ABS]` Flag to include (1) or not include (0) frames in which the object of interest is absent.